Frequent Asked Questions

 Architecture studies are broad, encompassing technical skills, design, art, history and presentation skills and some graduates move into other areas including teaching, mentoring at university, policy making or public administration, business or urban design, history, journalism, photography or other arts, furniture or model making, research and writing, or pursue further studies.

+Please email us to ask a question.
 We will get back to you as soon as possible with a response.
 Alternatively have a look at the previous comments above to see if someone else has asked a similar question.